skibinska/CV-Ewelina-Skibinska/README.md

 [GitHub](https://github.com/skibinska/contacts)

 Simple CRUD contact list (side project).
-The main reason to build this project was to play with AngularJS.
+The main reason to build this project was to gain experience using AngularJS and learn end-to-end testing.

 I used the following technologies:
   * AngularJS 1.5.*